rmsk2/f256_snake/README.md

 In principle the graveyard has no boundaries, i.e. if the caterpillar moves out of the playfield it simply reappears on the opposite end if there is no gravestone in the way.

-The game can be controlled with the cursor keys or a joystick in port 0.
+The game can be controlled with the cursor keys, a joystick in port 0 or an SNES pad in the first socket.
 Whenever you press one of the keys 0, 1 or 2 you start a new game in the corresponding level.
 When F3 is pressed the game is ended and SuperBASIC is restarted.
 You can pause the game by pressing the space bar.
 Press the space bar again in order to resume the game.
 You have to switch your machine off and on again if you want to get rid of the modified font `f256_snake` uses.

 # A bit of technical info